Frechmatz/cl-html-readme/readme.md

 cl-readme
 =========

-Readme generation utilities for my Common Lisp projects.
+A Documentation Generator for Common Lisp projects.

 The full documentation can be found in the `docs` directory or at the [project site](https://frechmatz.github.io/cl-readme/).